automenta/mb7/doc/README.vsn.md

 - **You Connect:** Alex tags `#comment: Add sushi spots!`—a thread blooms.
 - **You Smile:** `#emoji: 🗼` adds a Tokyo Tower icon, just for fun.

 Later, `#match: sushi` pulls up a recipe NObject you forgot about.
-It’s effortless—SemanticScribe feels like an extension of your thoughts.
+It’s effortless—Netention feels like an extension of your thoughts.

 ---